influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/alertmanager.md

 withForceEnableClusterMode(forceEnableClusterMode)
 ```

-ForceEnableClusterMode ensures Alertmanager does not deactivate the cluster mode when running with a single replica.
-Use case is e.g. spanning an Alertmanager cluster across Kubernetes clusters with a single replica in each.
+"ForceEnableClusterMode ensures Alertmanager does not deactivate the cluster mode when running with a single replica.
+Use case is e.g. spanning an Alertmanager cluster across Kubernetes clusters with a single replica in each."

 ### fn spec.withImage